Anne Heche buried in historic Hollywood Cemetery - ExBulletin

 Heche was cremated and her ashes placed in a mausoleum at Hollywood Forever Cemetery nearly two weeks after she was pronounced dead at a hospital from injuries sustained in a fiery car crash.

-In a statement to The Associated Press, Heche’s son, Homer Laffoon, said he and his other son Atlas Tupper “are confident that our mom would love the site we have chosen for her; it is beautiful, serene and she will be among her Hollywood peers.”
+In a statement to The Associated Press, Heche’s son, Homer Laffoon, said he and his other son, Atlas Tupper, were confident our mother would like the site we chose for her. it’s beautiful, serene and she will be among her Hollywood peers.”

 The cemetery has in recent years become a cultural center for film screenings, musical performances and festivals.